jorbDehmel/oak/README.md

 programming language.
 It uses `Rust`-like typing, without `Rust`'s lifetimes system.
 It is analogous to `C++` with stronger macro support, modern typing, compile-time syntax modification and integrated package management.
-It's like if `C` let you shape the language to your liking.
-It is named `Oak` because nature imagery is desperately needed in the mind of a programmer.

 This document outlines the basics of `Oak`, as well as the canonical formatting of `Oak` code.
 Deviation from this formatting style is unadvisable, and considered bad form.

-`Oak` is, as of now, a translated language; `Oak` code is translated via the `acorn` command (see later) into `C++`.
+`Oak` is, as of now, a translated language; `Oak` code is translated via the `acorn` utility (see later) into `C++`.
 `acorn` can also compile `Oak` into object code, or link it to create executables.

-`Oak` has modifiable syntax (see the section on preprocessor rules), making it highly customizable and flexible in a way that no other mainstream languages are.
+`Oak` has compile-time-modifiable syntax (see the section on preprocessor rules), making it highly customizable and flexible in a way that no other mainstream languages are.
 It supports the creation of "dialects", which are `Oak` variants which use preprocessor rules to support independent syntactical structures.
-In this way, `Oak` provides a strong central core to many branches.

-The `Oak` programming language outlined here bears no relation nor resemblance to the Java prototype of the same name; I was not aware of it until significantly into development.

 ## Names